caramellaio/UMSSched/doc/report.md

 This project produced a module that implements user mode scheduling, it provides APIs that works using `ioctl` syscalls on the kernel module.
 It has been tested using multiple `schedulers` and completion lists together and its context switch times were calculated.

 # References
-I used as reference the linux kernel source code, the lecture material of this course, some stackoverflow questions and some kernel articles.
+I used as reference the linux kernel source code and documentation, the lecture material of this course, some stackoverflow questions and some kernel articles.